matehat/brewer.js/formula/readme.md

 formula '<formula_name>', ->
 ```

-Within the body of this formula definition, the following methods can be used :
+Within the body of this formula definition, the following methods can be used:

 #### @urls